AndyShiue/Ende-readme/README.md

 In a system that doesn't have dependent types, an usage of `Example` can always be resolved, but not in a language in which types are first-class.

 Variants in `data` have types, what is the type of `example` then?
-In order to assign a type to it, we need another new mode in which parameters are named.
+In order to assign a type to it, we new modes in which parameters are named.
-Let's simply call it **named mode**.
+Let's simply call them **named mode**.
-The normal named mode is similar to the normal mode, except that the parameters are named and unordered.
+The named normal mode is similar to the normal mode, except that the parameters are named and unordered; and the named `const` mode corresponds to the `const` mode.
-There could also be named modes other than the normal named mode, but one named mode is enough for illustrative purposes.
 The above `example` now has type `{example : Unit} -> Example`.
 To be more general, now we can also have struct variants and arbitrary functions accepting named parameters.